Once the European patent is granted, the process is not over… You must make this patent effective in the countries of your choice.

 Late payment

-Every state must allow late payment of annual official fees during a minimum period of 6 months after the due date (A5bis Paris Convention).
+Every state must allow a late payment of annual official fees during a minimum period of 6 months after the due date (A5bis Paris Convention).

 A surcharge may be required (A5bis Paris Convention).